bilal-bhatti/mktf/README.md

 * `mktf -`
     * read from stdin and write to stdout
 * `mktf one.tf.json two.tf.json`
-    * convert provided list of *.tf.json files to convert
+    * convert provided list of *.tf.json files